-- FDP\SWI\EXT.2.1 The TSF shall ensure that no switching can be initiated through automatic port scanning, control through a connected computer, or control through keyboard shortcuts. - FDP\SWI\EXT.2.2 The TSF shall ensure that switching can be initiated only through express user action using [console buttons, wired remote control].
+- FDP\SWI\EXT.2.1 The TSF shall ensure that no switching can be initiated through automatic port scanning, control through a connected computer, or control through keyboard shortcuts. - FDP\SWI\EXT.2.2 The TSF shall ensure that switching can be initiated only through express user action using [console buttons, peripheral devices using a guard].